 David E. Golan, MD, PhD

-Dr. David E. Golan became the first Dean for Graduate Education at Harvard Medical School in November 2008.
-He is a professor in the HMS Department of Biological Chemistry and Molecular Pharmacology, where his laboratory applies biophysical and cell-imaging methodologies to the study of membrane-targeted proteins in blood cells and in the vascular endothelium.
-He also is Professor of Medicine at HMS and a physician in the Department of Medicine at Brigham and Women's Hospital, where he sees patients as a practicing hematologist and clinician-teacher.
+David E. Golan, MD, PhD, became dean for basic science and graduate education at Harvard Medical School in 2014, after serving as dean for graduate education since 2008.
+He is a professor in the HMS Department of Biological Chemistry and Molecular Pharmacology, where his laboratory applies biophysical and cell-imaging methods to the study of membrane proteins in blood cells.
+He is also the HMS George R. Minot Professor of Medicine and senior physician in the Department of Medicine at Brigham and Women's Hospital and the Dana-Farber Cancer Institute, where he sees patients as a practicing hematologist and clinician-teacher.

-Dr. Golan also will serve as Special Advisor to the Dean on global programs at HMS, together with his appointment as Dean for Graduate Education.
-In this role, he will work with HMS and Harvard University in strategizing and designing the School's global education programs and research partnerships.
+Golan also serves as special advisor to the dean on global programs at HMS.
+In this role, he works with HMS and Harvard University in strategizing and designing the School's global education programs and research collaborations.